Will there be a second wave of coronavirus in the UK?

-Now there are reports of another wave of Covid-19 beginning to hit the UK, so the government is putting more areas into local lockdown and the first nationwide restrictions are coming back into place this week.
-From Thursday September 24, pubs and restaurants will be forced to close from 10pm under a new curfew, the government is no longer advising those who can to return to the office and the initial plan for sports stadiums to reopen from October 1 has been put on hold.

-This comes as Boris Johnson this week announced that the UK was “now seeing a second wave” of coronavirus, such as that being experienced currently in France and Spain.
-The prime minister added, “It’s inevitable we’d see it in this country.”
+But what do we know about a potential second lockdown and this new wave of coronavirus?

+During his address to MPs in the House of Commons soon after, Boris Johnson said, “We always knew that while we might have driven the virus into retreat, the prospect of a second wave was real.
+I’m sorry to say that in Spain and France and many other countries, we’ve reached a perilous turning point.”

-He continued to express his reluctance to put the country back into another lockdown, which would see all hospitality establishments like pubs and restaurants close to diners and a ban on seeing people outside of your social bubble.
-The PM called the potential move “disastrous” during the House of Commons liaison committee and assured the public that the government was doing everything in their power to prevent the second wave and a second lockdown.
+However, he continued to express his reluctance to put the country back into another lockdown, which would see all hospitality establishments like pubs and restaurants close to diners and a ban on seeing people outside of your social bubble.
+The prime minister has previously called the potential move “disastrous” and assured the public that the government was doing everything in their power to prevent the second wave and a second lockdown.
 However, he conceded that there were some problems with some regions not being able to get a coronavirus test as well as issues with the track and trace scheme.

-So with the confirmation from the prime minister that the UK is currently experiencing another wave of the virus and the enforcement of more lockdown restrictions, are we headed towards a full second wave like that seen in March?
-And will there be another national lockdown?
-Here’s what we know…
+He emphasised, “I don’t want a second national lockdown – I think it would be completely wrong for this country and we are going to do everything in our power to prevent it.”
+Boris Johnson said, “And can we afford it?
+I very much doubt that the financial consequences would be anything but disastrous, but we have to make sure that we defeat the disease by the means that we have set out.

+To avoid a second wave being dangerous enough to force the whole country into a full second lockdown, the government laid out new rules which included a change in rules for hospitality venues and new guidelines for wearing masks.
+Speaking to MPs on September 22, Boris Johnson said, “I want to stress this is by no means a return to the full lockdown we saw in March.
+We are not issuing a general instruction to stay at home.”

 Is there a second wave coming to the UK?

-As well as pubs now being given a curfew, Michael Gove announced that there was a change in the government’s messaging around working from home.
-In the last month, there has been a huge push from the government to get people back into the office but now, as Michael Gove announced, there is a new “response to the spread of the virus”.
-He insisted, after criticism of the move, that it was not an “about-turn” and England would not be “going back to the sort of measures we had in the spring.”
+“It’s true that the number of new cases are growing fastest between those aged 20 to 29 but the virus is spreading to more vulnerable age groups as we have seen in France and Spain, where this has led to increased hospital admissions and sadly, more deaths.”

+He also emphasised that with this incoming second wave, daily hospital admissions have doubled and Covid-19 is much more likely to spread faster in winter than it is in summer, with other viral infections also playing a role.
+He added, “Transmission is high or rising exponentially.
+This is the moment where we must act.”

-Earlier in the UK, Health Secretary Matt Hancock tweeted, “The raising of the alert level announced by the @CMO_England reflects the significant shift in the current threat posed by coronavirus.
-We face a tipping point & it’s vital everybody plays their part now to stop the spread of the virus and protect lives.”
+Earlier this week, Health Secretary Matt Hancock tweeted, ‘The raising of the alert level announced by the @CMO_England reflects the significant shift in the current threat posed by coronavirus.
+We face a tipping point & it’s vital everybody plays their part now to stop the spread of the virus and protect lives.’

 “The measures that the chief medical officer will set out later are part of that.”

-He also appeared to speak on the recent quarantine imposed on people coming from Spain, saying, “So too are the measures we’re taking, for instance to ensure that we don’t directly bring cases back to this country where there’s a big spike in cases.
+He also appeared to speak on the recent quarantine imposed on people coming from Spain at the time, saying, “So too are the measures we’re taking, for instance to ensure that we don’t directly bring cases back to this country where there’s a big spike in cases.

 “So absolutely on a second wave – it is something I worry about, and I worry about it because we can see it happening.”